 - Personal 30 minute lessons at my studio in Windsor Terrace.

-- An approach specifically tailored to the youngest preschoolers and beyond.
+- An approach designed for to the youngest preschoolers and beyond.

 - Recitals that crystalize their hard work and focus your child towards a specific goal.
 They are optional, but totally fun too!
 Everyone is welcome, regardless of level.

-- I use a blend of personalized, yet thorough approaches.
-From singing solfeggi, to rhythms, to games that teach concepts in a fun way, it truly is about the process of learning, not just the content itself.
+- I use a blend of approaches.
+From singing solfeggi, to rhythms, to games that teach concepts in a fun way, it truly is about the process of learning.

 - A structured, transparent billing and scheduling system.
-Simply sign up and log in through my Music Teacher's Helper system and you'll be able to see your billing history, invoices, lesson notes, option to pay, and calendar.
+Sign up and log in through my Music Teacher's Helper system and you'll be able to see your billing history, invoices, lesson notes, option to pay, and calendar.

 Curriculum and Teaching Children